 N2 = Number of turns in the 2nd coil

 Vp/Vs = Np/Ns

-where, Vp = Voltage in primary coil
+where Vp = Voltage in the primary coil

-Vs = Voltage in secondary coil
+Vs = Voltage in the secondary coil

 What is a Step-Down Transformer?

-So as we can see from the previous equation for the relation between the number of turns in winding and voltage, if the number of turns in primary is greater than the number of turns in secondary then the EMF generated in the secondary is less than the primary input.
+So as we can see from the previous equation for the relation between the number of turns in winding and voltage if the number of turns in the primary is greater than the number of turns in the secondary, then the EMF generated in the secondary is less than the primary input.

-As the name indicates, the step down transformer is used for converting higher voltage power into lower voltage power.
+As the name indicates, the step-down transformer is used for converting higher voltage power into lower voltage power.

 Vs = (Vp * Ns)/Np

 Put the above values in this equation to calculate the voltage at the secondary coil.

-Step Down Transformer Types
+Step-Down Transformer Types

-- single phase Step Down Transformers
+- Single Phase Step Down Transformers

-- Center phase Step Down Transformers
+- Center Phase Step Down Transformers

-Application of Step-Down Transformer
+Applications of Step-Down Transformer

-Step down transformers are used in power adaptors and rectifiers to efficiently decrease the voltage.
+Step-down transformers are used in power adaptors and rectifiers to efficiently decrease the voltage.
 They are also used in electronic SMPS.